 Looking for more of Savannah's squares to explore?
 Consider checking out these squares while you're in the city:

-The Savannah Historic District is a great place to stay if you want to spend time strolling through Savannah's squares — and a great place to stay in general near Savannah's most popular restaurants, shopping, and other attractions!
+The Savannah Historic District is a great place to stay if you want to spend time strolling through Savannah's historical sites and squares — and a great place to stay in general near Savannah's most popular restaurants, shopping, and other attractions!

 If you're looking for the perfect place to stay in Downtown Savannah, look no further than our quaint vacation homes.
 Our vacation rentals are equipped with everything you need to experience a true "home away from home" — just browse our rentals to see what is available during your stay!